TelemarkAlpint/slingsby/README.md

 The node package manager *npm* is bundled with recent versions of node, we're using npm to install grunt plugins we use.
 These are defined in the package.json file.

-Once you have node and npm installed, you should install the grunt-cli and all the grunt plugins:
+Once you have node and npm installed, you should install the grunt-cli, bower and all the grunt plugins and frontend dependencies:

-    $ npm install -g grunt-cli
+    $ npm install -g grunt-cli bower
     $ npm install
+    $ bower install

 Great!
 Now you can compile all the static files: